How I'm Paid | Clarity · Certainty · Confidence | Retire With Swan

 The Order Matters

 I don't sell products and call it planning.
 I don't collect assets and skip the plan.
-Here's the sequence — every single time.
+The sequence is the same every time — because at the retirement transition, the order determines the outcome.

 1